 If you love learning and teaching, I encourage you to create your own framework.

-If you’d like to learn alongside me and others, I’m facilitating an online course called Create Your Framework.
-(You can join live or watch the recordings later.)
+To learn alongside me and others, check out my online course called Create Your Framework.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.